Who We Are

 The Portland State University Faculty Association (PSUFA) is a democratic union that provides member advocacy; negotiates pay and benefits through collective bargaining; administers benefits for adjunct faculty; and seeks to improve their position at the University.
 Our work, on behalf of all part-time faculty and researchers, is supported by member dues, the university budget, and the American Federation of Teachers (AFT).

 PSUFA negotiated one of the first labor contracts in the nation for part-time faculty at a four-year college in 1979 (1).
-We represent approximately 1,300 part-time faculty members over the course of an academic year; of that number we have 40.8% active members (2).
-Membership requires only part-time faculty or researcher status.
+As of Fall 2016, 47% of the faculty at PSU work as adjunct faculty.
+We represent approximately 1,500 part-time faculty members over the course of an academic year; of that number we have 40.8% active members (2).
 “Fair-share” fees are automatically deducted from all faculty paychecks; becoming an active member ("Due-share") requires no additional financial contribution.
 Complete a membership form to become a "Due-share" member (PDF).

 PSUFA is affiliated on a national level with AFT and the AFL-CIO (American Federation of Labor and Congress of Industrial Organizations).
 On the state level, we are affiliated with AFT-Oregon.
 For nearly 40 years, we have worked together to establish the rights of part-time faculty for fair treatment in pay and working conditions as well as access to health care, job security, education, professional development, and academic freedom.
 Our first contract negotiations in 1979 produced a 25% wage increase, strengthened grievance procedures, increased job security, and assured faculty participation in teacher evaluation (3).
 Since that time, we have won additional benefits, the right to longer contracts, and pay increases that reflect faculty members’ years of service at the University.